In this how-to we will go through how to setup the Mendix UI Framework with the program called Scout.

 - Open the Mendix Modeler.

-Create a New App from the My Apps screen in the Mendix Modeler.
+- Create a New App n the Mendix Modeler.

 3. Configure Scout

 Windows 10 users need to use the following workaround.
 Click here for the workaround.